- What are the seven summits?

 - If you take medication regularly, be sure to bring a few doses with you in case you cannot get back to your base in time.

-- Share your trip with close friends and relatives who will provide the first contact in case of an emergency.
+- Share your trip with close friends and relatives who will serve as the first point of contact in case of an emergency.

 Share your trip plan or even leave the map - Pay attention to the weather and listen to your mountain guide.